Home icon Free Home Survey

 Rated Excellent

-Beautiful vintage bathrooms over the decades
+Beautiful vintage bathroom design ideas over the decades

 The bathroom is an essential space in any home and can provide the perfect blank canvas for designers to inject their particular style.

-From the patterned vintage tiles of the 1930s to the bolder colours of the outspoken 1970s, the humble bathroom suite has certainly gone through a transformation of sorts over the years.
+From the patterned vintage tiles of the 1930s to the bolder colours of the outspoken 1970s, the humble old-fashioned bathroom suite has certainly gone through a transformation of sorts over the years.

 Get a FREE Brochure